chen42/slides/antiviral.md

 1. *Initiation*: attachment, penetration, uncoating
 2. *Replication*: genome synthesis, RNA production, protein synthesis
 3. *Release*: assembly, maturation, exit from cell

+Note:
+which stages of viral replication can be targeted for treatment?
+The drug must kill the viral without kill the patient.

 ---

 <section id="recommend">